woosting/linux/contents/apt/preferences.md

 # Apt preferences

-APPLICATION: Prefer certain packages (from section components) during system upgrades.
+Prefer certain packages (from section components) over others during system installs and/or upgrades:

 ## Pinning from non-free

-APPLICATION: Install one proprietary package from the non-free section component.
+Install one proprietary package from the non-free section component:

 1. Open the repository listing file for editing: